 When you have a worrying, anxious mind, your body is anxious too.
-Your mind and body affect each other, even moment by moment.
-Your body experiences your emotions, and it contributes to them too.
+Your mind and body affect each other, moment by moment.
+Your body experiences your emotions, but it influences your emotions too.

 Your Mind & Body are Not Separate!

 We usually think of the mind and the body as separate, don’t we?
 That just seems to make sense.

 For example, right now my mind is busy thinking about this email, but my body is busy with something else — digesting breakfast!

 Soon my body will interrupt me, insisting that I get a cushion or visit the washroom.
 My body has its own plans, and in the end, it usually wins.

 That’s especially true if my body gets sick.
 When that happens, I experience my body as a problem — it's a project that my mind has to figure out, to fix or change.
 After all, even if my mind wants health, my body can refuse!